 - 2.1.
-As described above, the NRC is comprised of three members all of whom are independent.
-During the Reporting Period until 12 November 2021, the Committee was chaired by the Chairman of the Board who is an independent director.
-Since that date the Committee has been chaired by Ms Jackie McArthur who is also an independent director. - 2.2.
+As described above, the NRC is comprised of three members (including the Board Chairman) all of whom are independent.
+During the Reporting the Committee was chaired by Ms Jackie McArthur who is also an independent director. - 2.2.
 The Committee's Charter has been approved by the Board and is available on Qube's website.
-Meetings of the Committee, and individual attendances of its members, are set out in Qube's 2022 Annual Report.
+Meetings of the Committee, and individual attendances of its members, are set out in Qube's 2023 Annual Report.